bsamek/evergreen-wiki/Commit-Queue.md

 Module name as defined in the project configuration file.

+#### Workflow
+1. Upload the main changes to Evergreen.
+Retain the patch ID printed to the console.

+`evergreen commit-queue merge --pause ...`

+2. For each module to be merged, add the module to the patch

+`evergreen commit-queue set-module --id <id> ...`

+3. Enqueue the changes on the commit queue

+`evergreen commit-queue merge --identifier <id> ...`

 # Notifications
 Adjust your notifications on commit queue milestones on the [Notifications page](https://evergreen.mongodb.com/notifications).